Merihun/InfrastructureAsCode/README.md

 # Infrastructure as code (IaC):
 Provision and manages the cloud-infrastructure by using scripts.
 These scripts can be written in YAML or JSON format.
 These scripts ensure that the same architecture can be re-built multiple numbers of times.
 These scripts are particularly useful in enterprise applications and different environments - dev, prod, or test.

+# What is CloudFormation?
+CloudFormation is an AWS tool for creating, managing, configuring, and deploying cloud resources.
+This tool is beneficial if you have to provision a set of cloud resources multiple times, at scale.
+You can do so by simply writing (YAML or JSON) scripts that you can easily edit and run numerous times.
+In the script, we mention each resource's necessary configuration that we want to provision and then use the AWS CLI tool and commands to execute the scripts.